 Why Traditional CMSs Depend on Full-Stack Developers

-When you have a website that includes a backend/server-side programming as well as front-end (like most non-JAMstack CMS implementations), the barrier to entry for front-end developers is quite high.
-Primarily, a developer needs to know how to get the site running on their computer, which often requires you to install specific programs or dependencies (setup time is high).
-They also need to know how to work around the back-end, sometimes even do some basic things.
+When you have a website that includes backend/server-side programming and front-end (like most non-Jamstack CMS implementations), the barrier to entry for front-end developers is relatively high.
+A developer needs to know how to run the site on their computer, which often requires you to install specific programs or dependencies (setup time is high).
+They also need to know how to work around the backend and sometimes even do some basic things.

-Also, the idea of managing a database and all their data themselves tends to scare a lot of developers as this is a requirement when using platforms such as WordPress, which most designers/front-end developers are used to.
+Also, managing a database and all its data tends to scare many developers as this is a requirement when using platforms such as WordPress, which most designers/front-end developers are used to.
 Full-stack developers are expensive, hard to find and not always specialized in front-end.
 The average salary of a full-stack developer in Canada can be about $110k annually, whereas the average front-end developer's salary is $90k a year.

 The Rise of the Front-End Developer

-If you’re just starting your career in front-end development, look at some online tutorials.
-There are lots of self-learning platforms out there, such as Udemy, W3CSchools, and coding camps, too, that can help you become an expert.
+If you're starting your career in front-end development, look at some online tutorials.
+There are many self-learning platforms out there, such as Udemy, W3CSchools, and coding camps, that can help you become an expert.

 The Path to Being a Front-End Developer

-- Be familiar with a Design platform like Sketch or Photoshop (don't need to be an expert, as typically you just use it to review mockups etc. from designers and gather assets like images).
+- Be familiar with a Design platform like Sketch or Photoshop (you don't need to be an expert; typically, you use it to review mockups etc., from designers and gather assets like images).

 - Learn HTML / CSS and get familiar with a good Text Editor like VS Code.
 Start working on static HTML/CSS layouts.
 (Static meaning that they don't have any interactivity or connect to a data source (database, API etc.)

-- NuxtJS – Nuxt.js is a free and open-source framework build on top of Vue.js, Node.js, Webpack and Babel.js.
+- NuxtJS – Nuxt.js is a free and open-source framework built on Vue.js, Node.js, Webpack and Babel.js.
 It allows for Static Site Generation, Single Page Application and Server-Side-Rendering.
-What's amazing is that you can run the same code in all these different ways, hook it up to a CMS, and power all the content from there (including the Page Routing).
+What's impressive is that you can run the same code in all these different ways, hook it up to a CMS, and power all the content from there (including the Page Routing).
 Most headless CMS systems don't allow for Page Routing to be defined in the CMS itself, but Agility CMS allows you the ability to do this.
 You can read more here.

-- Bootstrap – This is an oldie but a goodie and has been through a lot of iterations.
-It’s used in a lot of apps and websites, and if you aren’t using it now, chances are you may have to learn how someone ELSE has used it.
+- Bootstrap – This is an oldie but a goodie and has been through many iterations.
+It's used in many apps and websites; if you aren't using it now, you may have to learn how someone else has used it.

-- Tailwinds CSS – Tailwind CSS is a highly customizable, low-level CSS framework that gives you all of the building blocks you need to build bespoke designs without any annoying opinionated styles you have to fight to override.
+- Tailwinds CSS – Tailwind CSS is a highly customizable, low-level CSS framework that gives you all the building blocks you need to build bespoke designs without any annoying opinionated styles you must fight to override.

-- Bulma CSS – This is a CSS framework based on Flexbox and can really help you get going fast, especially if you want to start from a responsive grid system.
+- Bulma CSS – This CSS framework based on Flexbox can help you get going fast, especially if you want to start from a responsive grid system.